#AD Top Online Web Development & Programming Courses | Udemy

 });Code language: JavaScript (javascript)

-Next comes the checkUserCookie function, if the cookie does exist then we insert some HTML with a custom message otherwise we call a function to create the cookie:
+Next comes the checkUserCookie function.
+If the cookie does exist then we’ll insert some HTML with a custom message otherwise we’ll call a function that creates the cookie:

 function checkUserCookie(userCookieName) {